EnsyFane/InvatareInteractiva/README.md

 # InvatareInteractiva
-Code base for the interactive learning
+Code base for the interactive learning team project.